 Hassle and annoyance factor: None really

-Drugs, cigarettes and alcohol: There is normally a lot of boozing at hostels, many have a good drinking/party scene on the right night.
+Local poisons for the body: There is normally a lot of boozing at hostels, many have a good drinking/party scene on the right night.
 Beer, wine plus spirits and cigarettes are excellent value.
-Pot is both widely smoked and available.
+Pot is both widely smoked and available - notably in some [more remote] parts of the country.

 Intro: Bordering Mozambique and in the spanner grip of South Africa, Swaziland is the most popular side trip from South Africa and often transited going to or from Mozambique.
-Unlike Lesotho, Swaziland is transited by good roads and much of its popularity lies in its position between Kruger NP and St. Lucia/Durban, not to mention the Baz Bus (a popular South African backpacker transport option, see South Africa summary above) runs right through.
-Some of the scenery is striking and there are many ways to have an 'African' experience, but you wouldn't want to miss Lesotho or Zululand over it.
+Unlike Lesotho, Swaziland is transited by good roads and much of its popularity lies in its position between Kruger NP and St. Lucia/Durban (although since the Baz Bus (a popular South African backpacker transport option, see South Africa summary above) stopped running through it, that popularity has waned.
+Some of the scenery is striking and there are many ways to have an 'African' experience, but you wouldn't want to miss Lesotho or Zululand for it.

-Money: Rand is accepted, ATMs in big cities
+Costs/Money: A little cheaper than South Africa.
+Rand is accepted, ATMs in big cities.

 Tourist factor: 6.5/10

-Average cost: About US$10 for a bed, up to three times this for a double
+Average cost: About US$15 for a bed, up to three times this for a double.

-Costs: US$20-30 a day not including activities in Vic Falls or any safari
+Costs: US$25-35 a day not including activities in Vic Falls or any safari.

 Getting around: Good buses connecting major points in the country.
-Trains, apart from the Dar es Salaam connection are perhaps not preferable.
-To move around with speed, Pro-flight is a decent domestic airline, but prices do not included airport taxes and fees you will be hit for as you leave.
+Trains, apart from the Dar es Salaam, connection are perhaps not preferable.
+To move around with speed, Pro-flight is a decent domestic airline, but prices may not included airport taxes and fees you will be hit for as you leave.

 Guide book: Lonely Planet